influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2.md

 ### Secure by default

-Running InfluxDB with the setting `auth-enabled = false` is no longer supported in InfluxDB 2.0.
+InfluxDB 2.0 no longer supports running with `auth-enabled = false`.
 Authentication is required by default.
 After upgrading, authentication errors can occur if the username and password credentials within InfluxDB do not match what is currently being used by the various applications, agents, visualization tools, etc.
 Consider enabling authentication *before* upgrading to ensure that you have the appropriate credentials in place.